funzi-son/funzi-son.github.io/_pages/about.md

   - /about.html
 ---

 I am a Lecturer (Assistant Professor) at the University of Tasmania, Australia.
 Before that, I was a post-doctoral research fellow at the Commonwealth Scientific and Industrial Research Organisation, Australia.
 I hold a Ph.D. in Computer Science (2016) from City, University of London, an EU Erasmus Mundus joint MSc in Networks and e-Business Computing, University of Reading, and a BSc in Electronic Engineering from Hanoi University of Science and Technology.
-I am interested in neural computing, including neural-symbolic computing, deep neural networks, and their applications in signal processsing.
+I am interested in neural computing, including neural-symbolic computing, deep neural networks, and their applications in visual intelligence and IoT.

 News
 ======